Skip to main content

 Home Assistant: motion sensor coupled with a switch

-Did you already move your harms to your motion sensor to power on your external light, for example when you are on your deck having dinner?
-It happened all the time to me and it is really frustrating... so I created automation to stop it! ๐Ÿ˜Ž
+Have you ever waved your arms at a motion sensor to turn on your outdoor light while having dinner on the deck?
+It happened to me all the time and was really frustrating… so I created an automation to stop it! 😎

 What do you need?